 “Are you sitting too much?”
 If so, you may want to know that it is the # 1 reason for chronic pain.
 By now you may have heard about the “sitting is the new smoking” research that has been done.
-Bottom line the conclusion of the research is that too much sitting has a negative impact on our health.
+Dr. Joan Vernikos is the former director of NASA’s Life Sciences Division and author of Sitting Kills, Moving Heals.
+In her book, she scientifically explains why sitting has such a dramatic impact on your health.
+She goes on to explain the key to reversing the damage of sedentary living.
+I talk about gravity being our friend with doing my four easy movements.
+Dr Vernikos also believes through her research that we need to put gravity back into our lives through frequent actions that resist the force of gravity throughout the day, every day.
+My eBook “30 Intentions for 30 Days” is all about that.
 This blog is about the negative impact that you may know as pain.

 I am actually standing right now as I type this.
 But I don’t just stand.
 I move around a lot and do stretches to wake up the muscles that have tightened.
 Click below to see exercises to counteract sitting too much.